/2 front drum, rear brake repair, and adjustment

 This is where I always start.
 Slowly pull the front brake hand lever while watching the right side of the drum brake.
 A few things should be observed.
 The two arms should move about the same amount.
 They should move easily and without any jerky motion.
 The rear arm should move forward first, and when it stops, the forward arm should begin to move rearward.
 You may find that one arm doesn’t move.
 That arm is sticking due to corrosion, and that is not uncommon.
 Reach down and try to move it by hand away from the other arm.

 If you find that the front arm moves first and then the rear arm, that is because the brake springs are installed incorrectly.
 That is not uncommon.
 This observation tells you that to make the front brake work properly, you must take it apart and assemble it correctly.
-It probably needs it anyway, so don’t fret.
+It probably needs it anyway.

 You have found that the arms move freely and in the correct order.
 Don’t start to think that you are home free.